 Letting Go of My Calendar Life

 How dependent are you on a calendar?
-Maybe a paper calendar or the easily accessible phone calendar?
+Maybe a paper calendar or a phone calendar?

 I need a list of things in my life that are set in stone.
 And this dependence is a natural thing, but it’s not a good thing.
-The calendar is constantly changing.
-Events get cancelled and added.
-In life, there are no certainties that I can write down on a planner with a Sharpie.
+Because the calendar is constantly changing.
+Events get cancelled and added—which means there are no certainties I can write down on a planner with a Sharpie.
 Pencils were created for a reason.

 I set expectations way too easily—even in little ways.

-I’d just like life to be set in stone (but I know I need to let go of this desire).
+I just wish life was set in stone.
 I want to know what the next (hopefully) 80 years of my life are going to look like—and I’d love to know every single detail.
-But life doesn’t work like this.
-It seems like nothing can stay the same.
+But life doesn’t work like that.
+Very few things stay the same.

 If I could see my life in 50 years, then I wouldn’t really need God.
 I’d be in control of my own life.
 But I’d mess it up pretty badly.
-Because I am imperfect, my plans will be imperfect.
+Because I’m imperfect, my plans are imperfect.

-I’ve been trying to convince myself lately that I don’t need to know everything and that God will tell me what He wants me to do with my life when I’m ready to know.
+Recently, I’ve been trying to convince myself that (1) I don’t need to know absolutely everything and (2) God will show me what He wants me to do with my life when I’m ready to know.

 Or maybe my future has already been figured out.
 Maybe my future has already been planned.
 And I know it looks amazing because my God is amazing.

-If I stay on God’s path and obey Him, then I will know what I need to know when I need to know it.
+If I stay on God’s path and obey Him, then I’ll know what I need to know when I need to know it.

 It’s just so hard to simply…wait.

-I am not ready to know my future because right now I am dependent on me, me, me.
-I am not waiting patiently.
-In fact, I’m waiting very impatiently.
 Maybe you are you, too.
-I get ya.
-It’s very hard to watch friends and family members and classmates discover what they want to do with their lives when you feel like you’re still on step one.
-They’re already celebrating at the end of the Candy Land game, and you’re still trying to find out how to get through Licorice Valley (or whatever it’s called because I know it’s not that).
+It’s difficult to watch family members, friends, and classmates figure out what they want to do with their lives when you feel like you’ll never figure it out.
+They’re already celebrating at the end of the Candy Land game, and you’re still trying to find out how to get through Licorice Valley (or whatever it’s called because it’s probably not that).

-It’s okay.
+It’s okay, friends.
 Celebrate anyway.
-Celebrate as you finish high school or start community college or start a new job or serve in church or try new hobbies.
-Celebrate as you walk through this very season of life because it is a gift.
+Celebrate when you finish high school or start community college or start a new job or serve in church or try new hobbies.
+Celebrate as you walk through this very season of life because it’s a gift.

 But I don’t think I’m ready yet.
 I think I need to grow in God more and fall in love with Him before I can commit to His will.
-If He told me to go to Kenya and be a missionary, I would be far from ready.
-I would be kicking and screaming on the plane.
-In fact, I wouldn’t even buy a plane ticket.
+If He told me to go to Kenya and be a missionary, I’d be far from ready.
+(Truth be told, I’d probably be kicking and screaming on the plane…or maybe I wouldn’t even buy the plane ticket.)

 “So do not worry about tomorrow; for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Matthew 6:34 NASB)